joseblas/events/README.md

 # Implementation.

- This solution will be based on Immutable data, so each message will be considered as an immutable event.
+ This solution is based on immutable data.
 All the events will be stored and will be queryable.

  All the messages will be mapped to a data structure: MatchEvent.

- When is mentioned that the data has to be sent downstream as soon as possible there is a method provided 'stream()' that return the stream for the the EventStore.
+ If a message is incorrect will not be stored.

- Another opton would be a RxJava stream, but as is not used in the exercise I have not implemented it.
+ There is a method 'stream' that makes available all the store in a stream.
+In order to make all the date available I'd implemented a Rx Stream.

 # Asssumsions about inconsistency